monkeytypegame/monkeytype/docs/CONTRIBUTING_ADVANCED.md

    - Click "Generate New Private Key"
    - Save as `serviceAccountKey.json` inside the `backend/src/credentials/` directory.

-1. Run `npm install -g firebase-tools` to install the Firebase Command Line Interface.
+1. Run `pnpm install -g firebase-tools` to install the Firebase Command Line Interface.
 1. Run `firebase login` on your terminal to log in to the same Google account you just used to create the project.
 1. Within the `frontend` directory, duplicate `.firebaserc_example`, rename the new file to `.firebaserc` and change the project name to the firebase project id you just created.